 At RHS play provides the crucial opportunity for learning indoors or outdoors through observation and assessments.
 RHS practitioners produce programs of activities for each individual child.
 Using the starting point of, what a child ‘can do’ and not what they ‘cannot do’,

 When working with the babies and toddlers, independence, confidence and mobility are encouraged through a variety of activities using a strong sensory approach.
 Treasure baskets, heuristic play, cooking, singing songs and music times, outdoor play and co-ordination activities are included in the weekly time-table.

 We recognise the importance of the role of the Early Years practitioner in setting the foundations for learning.
 Our activities are planned on the principles guided by the statutory requirements of the Early Years Foundation Stage (EYFS).

 The EYFS framework also incorporates seven broad areas of learning, which are:

 • Communication and Language development

 • Expressive arts and design

-RHS curriculum and activities provides children to have a natural desire to learn and it is through playing with real objects and materials they begin to make sense of their world.
+RHS curriculum and activities provide children to have a natural desire to learn and it is through playing with real objects and materials they begin to make sense of their world.
 With the individual child and emphasis on play as our basis, we are able to devise our curriculum.
-Children learn through first hand experiences, using all of their senses to develop an understanding of the world in a atmosphere that is relaxed, happy, and fun and most importantly free from pressure and stress
+Children learn through first-hand experiences, using all of their senses to develop an understanding of the world in an atmosphere that is relaxed, happy, and fun and most importantly free from pressure and stress

 Babies (3 months – 2 years) in this room we aim to provide the children with the opportunity to learn about themselves and others and using the EYFS curriculum to discover and explore the world in which they live by touch, taste, sound and smell, their personal and social development, feeding, including developing their gross motor, fine motor skills from dancing to climbing, stories, art and craft and plenty of cuddles (individual time with Key – person